apu52/METAVERSE/README.md

 - <h3>Diverse Metaverse Projects:</h3> Our repository features a wide spectrum of metaverse-related front-end projects.
 From HTML, CSS, and JavaScript to immersive React experiences, you'll find projects that push the boundaries of the metaverse.

 - <h3>🤝 Collaboration:</h3> Metaverse Front-End Playground thrives on collaboration.
 You can enhance existing metaverse projects, contribute new features, or even conjure up entirely new metaverse experiences.
 Your creative contributions are highly valued!

-- <h3> 🎉 KWOC'23 Affiliation:</h3> We're thrilled to be part of KWOC'23, the global celebration of open source.
-By contributing to Metaverse Front-End , you can earn KWOC'23 rewards and swag while shaping the future of the metaverse between the time span of December 9,2023 to January 15,2024.

 - <h3>🚀Learning Opportunity:</h3> If you're new to metaverse development, this repository is an excellent launchpad.
 Collaborate with experienced metaverse developers, gain valuable insights, and immerse yourself in creating groundbreaking virtual worlds.